CHAMPAIGN – Champaign school board members will hear a new proposal for an alternative high school program when they meet Monday night.

-The board will talk about how it will develop a long-range facilities plan when it meets at 6:30 p.m.
-Tuesday at the Mellon Administrative Center, 703 S. New St., C.
+The school board meets at 7 p.m. at the Mellon Administrative Center, 703 S. New St., C.

 CHAMPAIGN – Centennial High School band members will be performing in New York City and seeing its sights next week.

 For many of the 120 students on the trip, it will be their first time in New York.